ajitsingh98/Data-Science-Interview-Questions-Answers/tree_based_methods.md

 ---

-11. How does bagging reduces variance in decision trees?
+11. How does bagging reduces the variance in decision trees?

 <details><summary><b>Answer</b></summary>